raspberrypilearning/fl-programming-robotics/week-3/fl-progrobot-w3-step08.md

 ### Setting up the motors and line sensors

-First, you need to set your program with the components you'll be interacting with before moving on to the line following algorithm.
+First, you need to set your program with the components you'll be interacting with.

 **1.** Create a new Python 3 file.